fire-archive/DesignConcepts/chapters/level_02.md

 As you may have noticed, game design is an incredibly broad field.
 Those of us who are professional designers sometimes have trouble explaining what we do to our families and friends.
 Part of the reason for this is that we do so many things.
 Here are some analogies I've seen when trying to explain what it is like to be a game designer:

 -   Game designers are **artists**.
-The term "art" is just as difficult to define as the word "game"… but if games can be a form of art (as we saw in Costikyan's definition, at least), then designers would be artists.
+The term "art" is just as difficult to define as the word "game"... but if games can be a form of art (as we saw in Costikyan's definition, at least), then designers would be artists.

 -   Game designers are **architects**.
 Architects do not build physical structures; they create blueprints.
-Video game designers also create "blueprints" which are referred to as "design docs."
+Video game designers also create "blueprints" known as "design docs."
 Board game designers create "blueprints" as well — in the form of prototypes — which are then mass-produced by publishers.

 -   Game designers are **party hosts**.
 As designers, we invite players into our space and try our best to show them a good time.